ordezachyo/Hackaton/README.md

 4. Plots sleep data for subject\s according to user's request
 5. Creats a prediction model for EEG data by actigraph based on chosen sleep parameters
-6. Creats a correlation matrix
+6. Creats various correlation matrices
 7. Shows the subject list

 **Statistics** Pulls the data (sleep parameters from yasa) and plots the correlation matrix.
 Calculates regression model.